jochumdev/mongomon/README.md

 -----------
 Follow the following steps to install these plugins on your munin-node

-1.)
-Copy "mongo_collcount" and "mongo_indexsize" into "/etc/mongo/plugins"
+- Copy "mongo_collcount" and "mongo_indexsize" into "/etc/mongo/plugins"
-2.)
-Copy the wildcard plugin "mongo_collsize" to /etc/mongo/plugins/mongo_collsize_<you collection>

-where <your collection> means the name of the collection you want to monitor, this is case sensetive!
+- Copy the wildcard plugin "mongo_collsize" to "/etc/mongo/plugins/mongo_collsize_\(you collection>)", where \(your collection\) means the name of the collection you want to monitor, this is case sensetive!

-Edit /etc/munin/plugin-conf.d/plugins, and add the following:
+- Edit /etc/munin/plugin-conf.d/plugins, and add the following:

     [mongo_coll*]
     user nobody
     env.HOST <mongodbs ip>
     env.PORT 27017
     env.DB <the database you wanna watch>

-At last restart munin-node:
+- At last restart munin-node:
     sudo /etc/init.d/munin-node restart